- Bacchus & Navarro Law Group

 - Family Law

-Bacchus & Navarro Law Group - Family Law Division
+Family Law Division of Bacchus & Navarro Law Group

-The most vulnerable relationships that we as humans have are those that we have with our families.
+The most vulnerable relationships that we as humans are those that we have with our families.
 We are never more emotional than when we are going through a separation, dividing marital assets, or discussing decisions impacting the support and time sharing with our children.

-Having an experienced, zealous, and dedicated attorney will be invaluable to those who have family law cases and need help.
+Having an experienced, zealous, and dedicated attorney will be invaluable to those facing a divorce or family law case.
 If you or someone you know needs to request child support from a co-parent, needs a divorce, or wants to establish the paternity of a child – just to name a few of the issues we have handled – call our office.

 Family Law Attorney in Fort Lauderdale, FL

 Call (954) 500-5555 or submit a free evaluation online.
 With offices located at 401 E. Las Olas Blvd. in Ft.
-Lauderdale, FL, just minutes from the Broward County Central Courthouse, we serve clients in Miami-Dade County, Broward County, Palm Beach County, Hendry County, and Collier County, then contact our office.
+Lauderdale, FL, just minutes from the Broward County Central Courthouse, we serve clients in Miami-Dade County, Broward County, Palm Beach County, Hendry County, and Collier County.

 - Which kinds of divorce issues does your firm handle?

 - What help can I get with child support?